 Dome Brushes - Domed brushes give you the ability to be more precise with applying your mineral makeup foundation.
 The amount of precision you will get depends on the density of the bristles, or in other words, how tightly they are packed.
 A full, dense brush will deposit more, while a medium density can create a more natural look and lean toward medium coverage.
 This rounded shape works well for finishing powder as well as foundation.

 Natural hair brushes were once the reliable choice for mineral powder foundation because of how well the powder clung to the brush.
 However, the technology behind synthetic brushes has drastically improved in recent history, influencing us to redesign our entire brush category to feature all synthetic brushes.
 These brushes have increased softness which aids in feel and application, as well as the ability to lightly grip product like powders and gently distribute over the skin.
 Another added benefit of synthetic brushes is that they do not pose the same allergy concerns as natural brushes.

 Favorite Foundation Brushes for Mineral Makeup

-- Liquid Foundation Brush – Made specifically for sheer to full coverage liquid foundation application, the Liquid Foundation Brush can be a great tool for building coverage in problem areas.
+107 Angled Complexion Brush (coming soon!) - Made specifically for sheer to full coverage liquid foundation application, the Angled Complexion Brush can be a great tool for building coverage in problem areas.